Bathroom renovation costs in Sydney

 So what are some of the things that influence a bathroom renovation cost?

-• Where you live
+- Where you live

 The builder has to determine the distance his trades need to travel to/from the site but more importantly what is the access like, the age of the property or building or how difficult it will be to complete the work.
 So a house on a nice quiet street is different from a small unit block in a tight city street.

-• Is structural work required
+- Is structural work required

 To the naked eye the walls and floor may look fine, but in reality, they may not be 100% aligned and therefore could need remedy work.
 Or you may be thinking about placing a 200kg bathtub in the room which may need ceiling re-enforcement.

-• Fittings and fixtures
+- Fittings and fixtures

 Yes it is true, you can buy taps and fixtures from Bunnings for $5.
 Although like anything in life you typically get what you pay for.
 So quality products using better materials and internals will, of course, cost more.
 You can select these yourself or you can have your renovator do it for you, either way, time, energy & effort is involved to select, source and deliver the right items.

-• The floor plan
+- The floor plan

 Is it a simple square room or an odd shape that needs to be worked with?
 Do you want rounded walls or other changes made to the existing floor plan?

-• The size of the room
+- The size of the room

 Renovating a 4-metre square room is cheaper than an 8-metre one.
 Everything required changes ie materials, time, preparation work etc.

-• Existing services
+- Existing services

 The electrical, waste and plumbing of the existing room could be used in lots of cases.
 Although you may like to move things around, which is possible, although requires the work to be done but also the right level of expertise to ensure it meets safety and building code requirements.

-• Is it a new or existing room
+- Is it a new or existing room

 There are different scenarios and sometimes we are starting from scratch which means creating a room to fit in with the existing structure.

-• Extra luxuries
+- Extra luxuries

 You may be looking to have floor heating, mood lighting, extra ventilation or even larger windows installed.
 All this is possible but needs to be factored into the project.

-• How quickly you need the renovation completed
+- How quickly you need the renovation completed

 There are times where a property owner needs something completed within a short time period and other times a job can be spread over weeks or months.

-• Are you using a bathroom designer?
+- Are you using a bathroom designer?

 For most renovations with a budget of $40,000 or less there isn’t a bathroom designer involved.
 Most of the inspiration for the design will come from magazines, photos online or other sources that are used to re-create a particular look or style.
 Some renovations will have a designer leading the work being done to choose fixtures, fittings, colour palette and overall design.

-• Are you using a project manager?
+- Are you using a project manager?

 For larger renovations having someone manage the project from end to end will help co-ordinate everything that needs to happen to finish the renovation job quickly.
 Nu-Trend will typically provide some level of management to make this easier for you, although for larger jobs normally a designer and project manager are involved.

-How much are products for bathroom renovations?
+How much do products cost for bathroom renovations?

 The other element that people don’t consider when comparing their renovation quotations is how much the products cost.
 You might get excited when you see a cheap renovation quote and it lists ‘toilet, vanity and shower supplied.
-Although what is actually being supplied, is it a few items worth one hundred dollars from Bunnings or is it quality, trusted products from bathroom design companies?
+Although what is actually being supplied, is it a few items worth one hundred dollars from Bunnings or is it quality, trusted products from bathroom design companies

 A high quality bath tub will cost around one thousand dollars while a cheap one may be one hundred dollars – immediately you have a big disparity in quotation costs.
 This is where it becomes important to be really clear about the purpose and goal of the renovation.
 So for example, is it a rental property, are you restoring an old home, have the kids moved out so you want a luxury retreat or are you renovating to sell for profit?